 pioneering the next generation of green ferrochrome technology

-Industrial Rotary Hearth Furnace Model
+Conceptual Rotary Hearth Furnace

 • 0D and 1D kinetic models, and 3D multi-physics reactor models were developed to help with simulating boundary and reduction conditions influencing the degree of metallization at industrial-scale rotary hearth furnaces.